-- 1. Class Attendance and Preparation Policy: Class attendance and preparation are strongly suggested.
-The instructor reserves the right to cancel any lecture or have a pop quiz when the majority of the class is unprepared or the attendance falls below 66% of the class enrollment.
+- 1. Class Attendance and Preparation Policy: Class preparation is strongly suggested.
+The instructor reserves the right to cancel any lecture when the majority of the class is unprepared or the attendance falls below 66% of the class enrollment.
 Course requirements will not be reduced to compensate for such cancellations.
 There will be many assignments and quizzes which must be completed during class time.
-Late submissions of these assignments will not be accepted without an excused absence.
-All excused absences must be documented and approved IN ADVANCE (when applicable) and IN WRITING through the instructor prior to each and every missed class period.
-Failure to accomplish this will result in a grade of 0 (zero) for any missed assignments, quizzes, or exams (whether scheduled or not). - 2.
+Late submissions of these assignments will not be accepted without an excused absence. - Make-up Policy: Generally, students will be allowed to make-up missed exams if the absence is excused.
+All excused absences must be documented and approved IN ADVANCE (when applicable) and IN WRITING to the instructor. - 3.
 Academic Dishonesty Policy: Any student who is found cheating during an examination or assists another student in cheating during an examination will automatically fail the course.
-The case may also be forwarded to the appropriate administrators for university action.
+The case will be forwarded to the appropriate individuals for university action.
 Any student caught cheating or helping a student cheat on any assignment will automatically receive a 0 on that assignment.
-Multiple infractions will result in automatic failure of the course and may result in additional disciplinary action.
-Academic Dishonesty has occurred: - When a student turns in work created by someone else and represents it as his or her own work. - When a student permits someone else to turn in his or her work and represent it as his or her own work. - When a student copies work from another student. - When a student copies answers from another student on a quiz, exam, or test. - When a student uses notes or materials of any kind during a quiz, exam, or test (unless it is announced by the instructor as "open notes" or "open book"). - When a student deliberately changes parts of computer work in an attempt to disguise the origin. - When two or more students collaborate on a project that is supposed to be completed individually. - Gaining access to prior exams or answers.
+Cheating includes, but is not limited to, crib sheets (unless approved by the instructor), copying answers from another student's exam, use of recording devices, submitting work that is not your own on individual assignments, and gaining unauthorized prior access to exams or answers.